How to Take a Math Test or Quiz

 Many students try to learn all the material in a marathon session the night before the test.
 While this may be partially effective where you have a lot of rote memory work, most of math is not memory work but recognizing patterns and selecting and applying useful techniques to problems.

 In other words, you’re being tested mostly on skills, not on memorized facts.
 The only way to learn any skill is to practice, and in math that means working some problems almost every day.
-Most successful math students find that the best approach is to do the homework on time, and then just do a final review the night before the exam.
+Most successful math students find that the best approach is to do the homework on time, and then just do a quick final review the night before the exam.

 If you don’t know the material sooner than the night before the exam, odds are you’re not going to learn it then.